-- At the end of your internship you’ll deliver a presentation as a group to the other colleagues that you’ve been working with over the six weeks.
+- At the end of your internship you’ll deliver a presentation as a group to the other colleagues that you’ve been working with over the eight weeks.

 The programme consists of three key elements: your day job, weekly employability master classes and a group project.

 - First generation to go to university

 - A young carer or young adult carer